Comparing disorder and adaptability in stochasticity: Future work

 \begin{openquestion} Does weak stochasticity coincide with Church stochasticity for any $\density$? \end{openquestion}

-One attempt to prove this would be to find a notion of randomness which separates them.
+One attempt to answer this would be to find a notion of randomness which separates them.
 Schnorr randomness is an attractive candidate, however it is unknown if every Schnorr random is weakly stochastic. \\

 If the answer to this question is yes, that would be the first known instance where the stochasticity zoo changes based on $\density$. \\

 We can define \emph{weak KL stochasticity} to be the natural stochasticity notion which is disorderly and weakly adaptive: doors can be selected out of order, and previously seen information can be used to make decisions.
 However, the contestant must always take the object hidden behind each door they select.
 Then essentially the same proof as for Theorem \ref{thm:weak-non-church} proves that this notion is strictly weaker than KL stochasticity and does not imply MWC stochasticity.